This Friday I’m hosting a photograph taken in Laguna Hedionda in Bolivia. By Bianca Bauza from NomadBiba Blog.

 As part of the Uyuni salt flats excursion, we visited Laguna Hedionda in Bolivia.
 Its name means the Stinking Lagoon in Spanish, it was named like that because of the sulphuric smell that emanates sometimes from its waters.

-The Laguna Hedionda was one of te many surreal landscapes that we saw on our excursion to the Uyuni salt flats.
+The Laguna Hedionda was one of the many surreal landscapes that we saw on our excursion to the Uyuni salt flats, if you are looking for inspiration here is a perfect guide to Salar de Uyuni Bolivia.